snickology/NewRelicLB/README.md

 - EC2 instances (2) running Linux and Apache webserver (httpd)
 - Security Groups
 - Applicaton Load Balancer with a health check
-- I have included a key pair to use for this Terraform.
+- I have included a key pair to use for this Terraform if you want to login to the instances for anything.

 # Requirements
 1. AWS tenant and user account with admin rights